deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I lost a first cousin two days my senior last year.
 My brother went through six months of intense chemo this year.
 (He's doing fine now.)
 I've considered death a lot in the past two years, even if subconsciously.

 Consciously, however, I don't think the topic can be avoided by anyone with the maturity to build a corporation which will outlive them.
 Inherently, the topic of succession planning includes emergency succession.
 With the Covid-19 pandemic barely behind us, it's easy to forget that [nonprofits and for-profits alike were scrambling to construct succession plans](https://www.researchgate.net/publication/348417640_Revitalising_Organisations'_Emergency_Succession_Planning_in_the_Face_of_the_Covid-19_Outbreak) not that long ago.
+The nonprofit space is very supportive, and there was [plenty of simple, easy-to-understand advice](https://blueavocado.org/leadership-and-management/how-to-plan-and-execute-an-emergency-succession/) for creating succession plans during the Covid-19 pandemic.
 The GNOME Foundation should have one.

 ### Nurture The Next Generation